Offa’s Dyke Path National Trail – The Backpacker’s Guide

 - Train: Chepstow Railway Station is the nearest train station to Offa’s Dyke Path in the south (about 2 miles from the start/end of the trail).
 It’s operated by Transport For Wales but serves various rail companies.
-Use websites like Split Ticketing or National Rail Enquires to buy tickets, or call in to your local station.
+Find out how to get the cheapest rail prices with my guide to ‘split-ticketing’.

 - Coach: National Express operate a service from London to Chepstow and may also operate services to Chepstow from other areas of the country.

 - You could also consider services like Megabus which run to Bristol where there’s a rail connection to Chepstow

 - Finally, you could try Check My Bus to see what’s available from your area.

 - Train: Prestatyn Railway Station is the nearest train station to Offa’s Dyke Path in the north.
 It’s right on the trail in the town centre and is also operated by Transport For Wales.
 Find out how to get the best prices with my guide.

 - Coach: once again Check My Bus is a good way to find out what’s available to and from your local area.

 How Much It Cost To Hike Offa’s Dyke Path

 I used Split Ticketing to find the best price train tickets and then took the details to my local station to buy them.
 I prefer to do this because I like to speak to an actual person!
 (Buying train tickets can be complicated because it’s possible lots of train operators are involved.)

 Bought for planning before I left home and on trail